Skip to content

 remoteclaw doctor

-If you’d rather not manage env vars yourself, the onboarding wizard can store API keys for daemon use: remoteclaw onboard.
+If you’d rather not manage env vars yourself, onboarding can store API keys for daemon use: remoteclaw onboard.

 See Help for details on env inheritance (env.shellEnv, ~/.remoteclaw/.env, systemd/launchd).